 Your product hierarchy is a nested list of entities that visually organizes your work.
 It's the backbone of your workspace, and you can't use Productboard without it, so you need to understand it.
 You should use a feature board or grid to build and manage your hierarchy, as they have the most appropriate toolset.

 Building your hierarchy should be the first thing you do.
-This section only covers the basics; for more help designing and building your hierarchy, see Create products and build your hierarchy.
+This section only covers the basics; for more help designing and building your hierarchy, see Build your product hierarchy.

 Entity Types

-There are four types of hierarchy entities (also called items).
+There are four types of product hierarchy entities (also called items).
 In descending hierarchical order:

 🟨 Features represent a piece of plannable, completable work on the order of an epic.